CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/07-Monitoring-using-Log-Analytics.md

 # Exercise 6: Monitoring using Log Analytics
-> **Note:** This section doesn’t cover the Azure Monitor for Windows Virtual Desktop announcement from today.
+> **Note:** This section doesn’t cover the Azure Monitor for Azure Virtual Desktop announcement from today.

-Windows Virtual Desktop uses Azure Monitor for monitoring and alerts like many other Azure services.
+Azure Virtual Desktop uses Azure Monitor for monitoring and alerts like many other Azure services.
 This lets admins identify issues through a single interface.
 The service creates activity logs for both user and administrative actions.

 ### **Task 1: Create Log Analytics**